 A golf tee seems like a simple piece of equipment, but knowing exactly how to use it is one of the easiest ways to hit better, more consistent shots from the very first stroke on any given hole.
-It's purpose isn't just to hold the ball up, it's a strategic tool that directly influences the launch, spin, and distance of your tee shots.
+Its purpose isn't just to hold the ball up, it's a strategic tool that directly influences the launch, spin, and distance of your tee shots.
 This guide will walk you through exactly what golf tees are used for, the rules surrounding them, how to choose the right one, and most importantly, how to master tee height for every club in your bag.

 The Fundamental Purpose of a Golf Tee: A Perfect Lie, Every Time